timescale/docs/promscale/cli.md

 supported by the Promscale Connector.
 You can also find information on flags with `promscale_<version> -help`.

-<hightlight type="note"> Flags can be set as environment variables by converting lowercase to
+<highlight type="note"> Flags can be set as environment variables by converting lowercase to
 uppercase, `-` and `.`to `_` (if any), and prefixing with `PROMSCALE_`.
 For example, `db.host` can be set as an environment variable as `PROMSCALE_DB_HOST`.
 </highlight>